subhajitbaidya/MindSpace/Design/Concept.md

 | **Community**     | Posts, likes, comments, trends, moderation, anonymous posting                  | MongoDB/PostgreSQL, WebSockets, AI profanity/sentiment filter      |
 | **Notifications** | Real-time notifications, reminders, community/activity alerts                  | Kafka/NATS/RabbitMQ, push notifications, cron jobs                 |
 | **Mindfulness**   | Meditation audio, yoga poses, daily challenges, progress tracking              | CDN for audio/video, streaks system, optional PWA offline mode     |

+# Problem Statement

+- Since we have multiple databases.
+We would definately need to identify products purchased by user, journal written by user.
+  We need users everywhere.
+How to identify each use cases from a users perspective.
+Else everyone will be able to see each others purchase posts everything.

+**Solution**
+We will generate a public user ID which will uniquely identifies the user accross multiple databases.
+The first problem we will solve is by adding a ordered by or createdby.
+We will use ULID package to create the unique ID which we will create indexes in MongoDB tables for fetching user created resources.

+# Additional Task

+- The products field needs a lot of querieng.
+Shifting it to SQL.